LatitudeAdjustment/auth1/README.md

   telemetry_poller 0.5.1
 ```

-Add latest generator (release v0.7.0) to the mix file that contains Phoenix
+We add the latest generator (phx_gen_auth v0.7.0) to the mix file that contains Phoenix
 framework (auth_web not auth).

 ```bash